RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription_database.md

 * `throughput_measurement_by` - (Required) Throughput measurement method, (either ‘number-of-shards’ or ‘operations-per-second’)
 * `throughput_measurement_value` - (Required) Throughput value (as applies to selected measurement method)
 * `memory_limit_in_gb` - (Required) Maximum memory usage for this specific database
-* `protocol` - (Optional) The protocol that will be used to access the database, (either ‘redis’ or 'memcached’) Default: ‘redis’
+* `protocol` - (Optional) The protocol that will be used to access the database, (either ‘redis’ or ‘memcached’) Default: ‘redis’
 * `support_oss_cluster_api` - (Optional) Support Redis open-source (OSS) Cluster API.
 Default: ‘false’
 * `external_endpoint_for_oss_cluster_api` - (Optional) Should use the external endpoint for open-source (OSS) Cluster API.
   Can only be enabled if OSS Cluster API support is enabled.
 Default: 'false'